benaston/NState/readme.md

 --------

  - easy construction of trees of interdependent state machines
+ - supports making domain objects stateful
  - trivial state machine tree persistence and retrieval to/from JSON
- - state guards, exit and entry functions
+ - state conditions, exit and entry actions
- - transition functions with arbitrary arguments
+ - transition actions with arbitrary arguments
+ - final state specification

 How to use:
 --------